PlummersSoftwareLLC/Primes/PrimePascal/solution_3/README.md

 PrimePas
 ```

-The -O2 option provides a quicl optimization
+The -O2 option provides a quick optimization

 ### Docker
 A Dockerfile has been provided.